User Guide

 Filter log entries by any combination of:

-- Source — wp-login, xmlrpc, rest, or application-password
+- Source — wp-login, xmlrpc, rest, application-password, or password-reset

 - IP address — show attempts from a specific IP